| Healthcare Training Institute - Quality Education since 1979

 Write a few words below recalling a situation in which you have felt the … Staying in an Alert State even when the stressor is gone.

+Write a few words below recalling a situation in which you have felt the… Exhaustion from a stressor at work.
 Would it be beneficial for you to continue the above exercises to increase you awareness of these stressors in your Journal?

 |